Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL Wild Card Weekend, more

 RB Christian McCaffrey, San Francisco 49ers, 0.5 rushing + receiving touchdowns - Higher (0.79x)

 McCaffrey has scored at least one touchdown in six of the past seven games, including two touchdown receptions in a 48-27 win at Indianapolis on Dec.
 22. He rushed for 10 touchdowns and caught seven more this season.
+He led the NFL in touches this past season, so the Niners will heavily lean on the All-Pro running back.
 Click here to sign up for Underdog Fantasy:

 WR Kayshon Boutte, New England Patriots, 2.5 receptions - Higher (1.05x)